 The project was greenlit in minutes and we were live 2 weeks later.

-In total, from concept to launch, the project took 3 months to complete.
+In total, from concept to launch, the project was completed in 3 months.